 - Name and full business or residential addresses of each organizer/member that is not a corporation or limited partnership

 Once the LLC articles are filed with the state, they become public records.
-An additional step requires submitting articles to local county registrar offices so your company becomes publicly searchable on their websites.
+Another step requires submitting articles to local county registrar offices so your company becomes publicly searchable on their websites.

-An LLC operating agreement for you, Arkansas LLC, is an essential part of running your business.
-You should complete it before you file for LLC status with the state government to avoid any confusion about how the company will operate moving forward.
+You should complete it before filing for LLC status with the state government to avoid confusion about how the company will operate.

-Operating agreements also have provisions requiring keeping financial records and accounting logs; this makes it easier for individuals who leave the company (such as when they retire) to hand off their responsibilities properly without causing issues with tax returns and bookkeeping.
+Operating agreements also require keeping financial records and accounting logs.
+This makes it easier for individuals who leave the company (such as when they retire) to hand off their responsibilities properly without causing issues with tax returns and bookkeeping.

-If you want to open a professional LLC in Arkansas, you'll need to make sure you get all the required licenses.
+If you want to open a professional LLC in Arkansas, you must ensure you get all the required licenses.

 Business licenses and permits differ depending on where you live, so it's important to find out what your city or county needs.
-You'll also want to be aware of any state and federal requirements that may apply as well.
+You'll also want to know any state and federal requirements that may apply.